lynn/typst-syntree/README.md

 **syntree** is a typst package for rendering syntax trees / parse trees (the kind linguists use).

+# Installation
+Add `#import "@preview/syntree:0.2.1: syntree` somewhere in the preamble.
+This will add both the latest version of the package, and import the `syntree` function from the library.

+❗❗ If you have issues compiling any of the examples below, type `typst fonts` into your terminal and pick a font you have available on your system.
+This library doesn't install any external fonts; it just provides the tools to generate syntax trees ❗❗

+# Usage
 The name and syntax are inspired by Miles Shang's [syntree](https://github.com/mshang/syntree).
 Here's an example to get started:

 <table>